Skipper97/Brightness-and-Volume-Indicator/README.md

 ## Contribution

-Feel free to send any remarks, suggestions about features, requests, questions and bug reports.
-[Submit an issue](https://github.com/Marox44/Brightness-and-Volume-Indicator/issues)
+Feel free to send any remarks, suggestions about features, requests, questions and bug reports. ► [Submit an issue](https://github.com/Marox44/Brightness-and-Volume-Indicator/issues)

 You can also send any pull requests you want.

-#### Thanks for any involvement and contribution! :wink:

-##### Thanks for any involvement and contribution! :wink:

 ###### Thanks for any involvement and contribution! :wink: